 Should I Refrain From Adopting A Cat With FIV?

 While there is no cure for FIV, with the right precautions, FIV positive cats can live happy lives.
-So definitely don’t overlook that FIV positive kitty looking for their forever home.
+So definitely don’t overlook that FIV positive kitty waiting for their forever home.

 Have you ever adopted an FIV positive cat?
 What would you say to someone considering bringing one home?
 Let us know in the comments below!